NxPKG/khulnasoft-docs/content/style-guide/grammar/parts-of-speech/compound-words.md

 ### Verbs

-Now you can **set up** Centrify, OneLogin, and other identity providers with Cloudflare Access.
+Now you can **set up** Centrify, OneLogin, and other identity providers with Khulnasoft Access.

-Learn how to start using SSO to **log in** to the Cloudflare dashboard.
+Learn how to start using SSO to **log in** to the Khulnasoft dashboard.

 Make sure to **back up** your data.